Academic structure of the Australian National University

 The academic structure of the Australian National University is organised as seven academic colleges which contain a network of inter-related faculties, research schools and centres.
 Each college is responsible for undergraduate and postgraduate education as well as research in its respective field.

 ANU College of Arts and Social Sciences

-The ANU College of Arts and Social Sciences is divided into the Research School of Social Sciences (RSSS) and the Research School of Humanities and the Arts (RSHA).
+The ANU College of Arts and Social Sciences is divided into the Research School of Social Sciences (RSSS) and Research School of Humanities and the Arts (RSHA).

-Within the Research School of Social Sciences there are schools dedicated to history, philosophy, sociology, political science and international relations, Middle Eastern studies and Latin American studies.
+Within the Research School of Social Sciences there are schools dedicated to history, philosophy, sociology, politics and international relations, Arab and Islamic studies and Latin and American studies.

 RSHA contains schools focusing on anthropology, archaeology, classics, art history, English literature, drama, film studies, gender studies, linguistics, European languages as well as an art and music school.